 5. Does the church have a “Safety Net” plan?

-Ideally, a church should have 3 to 6 months of operating expenses in reserve.
-However, for many urban or small churches, this is nearly impossible.
+Ideally, a church should have a minimum of 3 to 6 months of operating expenses in reserve.
+However, for many churches in economically depressed communities, this is nearly impossible.